 See our information page on Extra care housing to find out more.

 Sheltered housing is mainly for older people and usually takes the form of a group of small bungalows or flats supervised by a scheme manager, who may or may not live on site, and who can give help and support in an emergency.

 Sheltered housing can be bought or rented privately, or it may be provided by a local authority, subject to eligibility.

 To find out more about local authority funded sheltered housing, contact your local council's housing department.

 There are some ‘group living’ schemes which offer communal accommodation to small groups of people in a similar situation - a kind of house-share.

 These schemes are mainly for people with learning disabilities and for people with mental health problems.
 Group living schemes are run largely by voluntary organisations or housing associations.

-For those assessed as eligible by Adult Services, the Shared Lives scheme provides a permanent home, a short stay, or day care in an ordinary home setting in the community.
+For those assessed as eligible by Adult Services, the Shared Lives scheme provides a permanent home, a short stay, or

 Shared Lives started as a scheme for adults with learning disabilities but is increasingly becoming an option for older people as well as those with physical disabilities and mental health conditions.
 The scheme is always interested in hearing from those who would like to be a Shared Lives carer.